partiallyordered/postman-migration/notes.md

     9. See a PR to the `test-scripts` repo and realise it's all real.
     10. Despair.
 Ennui.
 Horror.
 Terror.
 Disgust.
     11. Fin.
-15. Variables and test data cannot be organised sensibly.
+17. Variables and test data cannot be organised sensibly.
 The interface for this information is a disaster.
+Variables cannot be sorted, and the UI is tragically, painfully slow.

-Good features of Postman:
+### Good features of Postman:
+0. Good interactive API exploration tool
 1. Pleasant UI for running subsets of tests etc
 2. Some good aspects of test report output
 3. Easier to run a subset of tests